Saba Gul Fellow 2011

 Describe yourself briefly.

-Saba Gul is an engineer turned entrepreneur/do-gooder, with a passion for female education and empowerment.
-She is a recent alumna of MIT, from where she holds BS and MS degrees.
+Saba Gul is an engineer turned entrepreneur/do-gooder, with a passion for female empowerment.
+She is an alumna of MIT, from where she holds BS and MS degrees.

 Saba was an MIT Public Service fellow in Sri Lanka, where she worked on low-cost solar lighting for post-Tsunami refugees.
 She has also conducted workshops on entrepreneurship at universities in Africa.
 She sits on the board of the MIT South Asian Alumni Association, and volunteers her time for the Association for the Development of Pakistan.